ulule/makroud/README.md

 #### Update

-For a simple update, asumming your model have a primary key defined, you can use save it by executing:
+For a simple update, asumming your model have a primary key defined, you can save it by executing:

 ```go
 func UpdateUser(ctx context.Context, driver makroud.Driver, user *User, name string) error {